Temporal Graph Classes: A View Through Temporal Separators: Temporal Restrictions

 \citet{KhodaverdianWWY16} call a temporal graph monotone if whenever an edge is contained in a layer, this edge is contained in all succeeding layers.
-Their motivation is activation of proteins, or more general, temporal graphs that model activation by connected components. \citet[Class~6]{casteigts2012time} call this property of temporal graphs while additionally requiring the underlying graph to be connected as ``recurrence of edges''.
-Since we only consider temporal graphs whit connected underlying graphs, both definitions form special cases of our 1-monotone temporal graphs where each layer is a subgraph of its successor.
+Their motivation is based on temporal graphs that model activation of proteins or, more generally, activation by connected components.
+Note that their definition of monotone temporal graphs is equivalent to our definition of 1-monotone temporal graphs where each layer is a subgraph of its successor.